Nine things to look for when comparing university courses

 Universities are clustered into groups, such as the Russell Group.
 These groups tell you something about the overarching ambitions of the university, but there are also much more obvious cultural differences between institutions that may sway your decision.

 Some universities may have a particularly active political scene or reputation for sport, for instance, while others may have a really strong student union offering lots of societies and nightlife options.
-When you’re looking at universities on The Uni Guide, you’ll see that we’ve tagged them with specific characteristics, based on the location and what current students told us in our student survey.
+When you’re looking at universities on The Uni Guide, you’ll see that we’ve tagged them with specific characteristics, based on the location and what students said in our 2019 student survey.

 Why it’s useful: you could be spending three or four years at this university.
 It’s about finding the best fit for you, based on your interests and values.